-Meghan Markle Worried Destined For Misery?
+Meghan Markle Destined For Misery?
 Middleton Reality Causing Hesitation

 Meghan Markle and Prince Harry have been in a serious relationship for a number of months now and are rumored to be heading towards an engagement.

 The two have been in a romance since they were introduced by a mutual friend last August and have since been the subject of ongoing headlines.
-Prince Harry surprisingly released a statement back in the fall which confirmed his relationship with Markle, and also conveyed his frustrations with scrutiny Markle had been under since speculation of their relationship had begun.
+Prince Harry surprisingly released a statement last fall which confirmed his relationship with Markle, and also conveyed his frustrations with the scrutiny Markle had been under since speculation of their relationship began.
 It was at this point that the masses were made aware that Harry and Meghan were not only a couple, but a serious couple looking to move forward in the spotlight together.

 #SVNmagazine Prince Harry, Meghan Markle Engagement Rumors: Couple Had London’s Natural History Museum All to… https://t.co/EMzIEvv4eI #GB pic.twitter.com/nwDeSt1sqR